Religious Education

 Pupils study the CCEA GCE Religious Studies course.

-In Year 13 at AS Level, pupils follow an Introduction to the Acts of the Apostles (the earliest history of the Christian Church) and the Origins and Development of the Early Christian Church to AD 325.
+In Year 13 at AS Level, pupils follow an Introduction to the Acts of the Apostles (the earliest history of the Christian Church) and the Foundations of Ethics with Special Reference to Issues in Medical Ethics.

-In Year 14 at A2 Level, pupils follow Themes in Selected Letters of Paul (1 Corinthians, Galatians, Ephesians) and Themes in the Early Church and the Church Today.
+In Year 14 at A2 Level, pupils follow Themes in Selected Letters of Paul (1 Corinthians, Galatians, Ephesians) and Global Ethics.

 No religious faith is required or assumed in the delivery of the Religious Studies curriculum and the completion of the courses outlined above..